Milton Antony

-Milton M. Antony Sr. (August 7, 1789 – September 19, 1839) was an American physician, gynecologist and educator who is considered by many to be the "founding father" of the Medical College of Georgia.
+Milton M. Antony Sr. (August 7, 1789 – September 19, 1839) was an American medical doctor, gynecologist and educator who is considered by many to be the "founding father" of the Medical College of Georgia.

 Biography

 Early life and education

 Antony was born on August 7, 1789, to James Antony (1752–1815), a military officer, and Ann Tate (1752–1834).
 At age sixteen, he started an apprenticeship under Joel Abbot, and three years later he enrolled into the University of Pennsylvania School of Medicine.
 Antony was only able to attend one course though, due to financial reasons, making him leave early without a diploma.

 In 1809, Antony married Nancy Godwin and had eleven children with her, one of them being Milton Antony Jr., who was the father of Edwin Le Roy Antony, an U.S. Representative.

 World's first thoracotomy

 After practicing medicine in Monticello and New Orleans, Antony would settle in Augusta where in 1821, he would perform the world's first successful thoracotomy on a seventeen-year-old boy who likely had a case of pulmonary hemangiopericytoma.
 After four months of the initial recovery, the patient died of measles.
 He would publish his results of the thoracotomy in the Philadelphia Journal of Medical and Physical Sciences as a "Case of Extensive Caries of the Fifth and Sixth Ribs, and Disorganization of the Greater Part of the Right Lobe of the Lungs" in 1823.